 Although the deck is meant for large coil builds, regular coil builds still worked well for me.
 I installed large alien coils, staggered fused claptons and regular round wire builds on this build deck.

-Although the aliens and claptons obviously produced better flavor and clouds, the round wire build still performed beautifully.
+Although the aliens and claptons obviously produced better flavor and clouds, the round wire build still performed great.
 The round wire would of definitely produced better flavor in a smaller, less open build deck, but it wasn’t bad at all.